rki-mf1/VirusWarn-Flu/README.md

     * Original Idea: SC2 Evolution Working group at the Robert Koch Institute in Berlin

     * Funding: Supported by the European Centers for Disease Control [grant number ECDC GRANT/2021/008 ECD.12222].

+# Citations

+An extensive list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.